 A candidate for a second baccalaureate degree must have completed all the essential work of the second curriculum not covered in the first.
 In all such cases the total semester hours required must be at least 30 semester hours additional to the greater number required for either degree.
-A student is required to obtain a letter from his or her dean stating the courses required for the second degree.
+A student is required to obtain a letter from the Associate Campus Dean for Academic Affairs stating the courses required for the second degree.